How Deepfake Detection Can Empower Businesses

 Biometric verification uses powerful biometric identification and facial recognition technologies to scan, verify, and authenticate user biometrics.
 Analyzing biometric information, such as facial features, micro-expressions, skin tones, and texture (sometimes using alternative data such as iris scans), this process acts as a liveness detection tool and prevents presentation attacks, such as deepfakes.

-Automated IDV solutions are a critical component in modern identity verification, client acquisition, and authentication processes due to the sheer volume of checks that must be completed accurately and at scale.
+Automated IDV solutions play a critical role in modern identity verification, client onboarding, and authentication.
+They enable organisations to handle large volumes of checks accurately and at scale.
 For more information, read The Advantages of Biometric Verification.

 Deepfakes and Election Integrity

-Deepfakes have the potential to undermine elections by spreading false information and manipulating public opinion.
-In the UK, a recent study from The Alan Turing Institute found that nearly nine out of ten people are worried about deepfakes influencing election outcomes (The Alan Turing Institute).
+Malicious actors often use deepfakes to undermine elections.
+They can spread false information and manipulate public opinion.
+The Alan Turing Institute found that nearly nine out of ten people worry about deepfakes influencing election outcomes.

-For example, in the run-up to the UK General Election in 2024, deepfakes mimicking the voices of then Prime Minister Rishi Sunak, Labour leader Keir Starmer, and London Mayor Sadiq Khan were distributed around social media, reaching hundreds of thousands of viewers and creating misconceptions.
+Ahead of the 2024 UK General Election, unknown actors created deepfakes mimicking the voices of Prime Minister Rishi Sunak, Labour leader Keir Starmer, and London Mayor Sadiq Khan.
+They distributed these clips across social media, reaching hundred of thousands of potential voters and fueling public misconceptions.

-These manipulations ranged from fake corruption scandals to misleading statements about political positions and intentions.
-Such content can be incredibly damaging, especially when voters cannot distinguish between real and fake.
+These manipulations included fake corruption scandals and misleading claims about political positions and intentions.
+As a result, such content can cause serious harm, particularly when voters struggle to tell real from fake.

 Deepfake Detection and Response

-Detecting deepfakes is increasingly difficult, even for technology giants like Meta, Google, and Microsoft, which have pledged to tackle deceptive AI in elections.
-The main issue lies in the sophistication of AI tools that can create content indistinguishable from reality.
+Deepfake detection is becoming increasingly difficult, even for tech giants like Meta, Google, and Microsoft, all of which have pledged to combat deceptive AI in elections.
+The challenge stems from the growing sophistication of generative AI tools, which now produce nearly indistinguishable from reality.
+Companies must integrate IDV solutions and real-time detection APIs to stop threats before they go live.

 For instance, Meta’s President of Global Affairs, Nick Clegg, has noted the challenges in identifying AI-generated content, emphasizing that malicious actors can strip away invisible markers that usually indicate manipulation.

-The threat of deepfakes is global and appears to follow international events.
+The threat of deepfakes is global.
+It even appears to follow international events.
 In America, deepfakes mimicking President Joe Biden’s voice were used in a robocall to share false information about the election.
-This incident highlights the potential of deepfakes to suppress voter turnout by spreading misleading information.
+This incident highlights the potential of deepfakes to suppress voter turnout.

 Deepfake Detection in Identity Verification